Adjustments Just for Parents

 - Be realistic as well about academic achievement and grades.

-- The University attracts bright students from all over the world, and not every freshman who excelled academically in high school will be an all-A student here.
+The University attracts bright students from all over the world, and not every first year student who excelled academically in high school will be an all-A student here.
 Developing or refining the capacity to work independently and consistently and to demonstrate mastery can be more important than grades, as long as the student meets the basic academic requirements set out by the University.
-Again, these are choices that each individual student makes, though certainly it is appropriate to help your child set his or her own long-term goals.
+Again, these are choices that each individual student makes, though certainly it is appropriate to help your student set their own long-term goals.

-- If your child does experience difficulties at K-State, encourage him or her to take advantage of the wealth of resources available for students.
+- If your student does experience difficulties at K-State, encourage them to take advantage of the wealth of resources available for students.

-We hope these ideas and suggestions will be helpful to you in dealing with some of the difficulties parents experience when their child goes to college.
-The time spent at K-State can be a tremendously exciting opportunity, both for students and their families, and we hope and trust that you and your child will have a rewarding experience!
+We hope these ideas and suggestions will be helpful to you in dealing with some of the difficulties parents experience when their student goes to college.
+The time spent at K-State can be a tremendously exciting opportunity, both for students and their families, and we hope and trust that you and your student will have a rewarding experience!